 Nothing to do

 Markle had a full and robust life before meeting Prince Harry.
-Though she has attended a handful of informal royal engagements, outside of wedding preparations, her daily itinerary is rather stale, which must be quite alarming for someone who is used to working long days on a television set.
+Though she attended a handful of informal royal engagements, outside of wedding preparations, her daily itinerary was rather stale prior to the wedding, which must be quite alarming for someone who is used to working long days on a television set.

 An insider told The Independent, “KP [Kensington Palace] is beautiful, but when Meghan wakes up she has nowhere to go.
 She can’t potter about on the High Street, attend gym classes, or jog around Hyde Park.
 Instead, she is confined to yoga at home or visits to Kate and William in Apartment 1A.”